mummer4/mummer/README.md

 # MUMmer4.x README

 MUMmer is a versatile alignment tool for DNA and protein sequences.
 To install the software, download the [latest release](../../releases) and follow the [installation instructions](INSTALL.md).
+Alternatively, a Docker image can be built, and mummer executed in a Docker container, following the directions in the [Docker container](#docker-container) section.

 **NOTE**